NotCookey/AphroGen/README.md

 The `generate/wanted` route is used to generate a wanted image with the provided avatar image link.
 Check The API Reference for all different routes, [API Reference](#api-reference).

-It will send you the file as an attachment whenever you request an image.
-If you're using code to produce, you'll need to use an Image Libary to parse the image raw data from the request's content.
+It will send you the file as the response body whenever you request an image.
+If you're using code to produce, you'll need to use an Image Libary to parse the image raw data from the response content.
 Here's an example in Python

 ```python
 import requests
 from PIL import Image